shrdlu68/cl-tls/README.md

 I also intend to fully document the internals of CL-TLS.

 So far:
-   -You can initiate sessions and exchange data through a TLS tunnel either as a server or a client, for RSA, DSA, and Diffie-Hellman cipher suites.
+* You can initiate sessions and exchange data through a TLS tunnel either as a server or a client, for RSA, DSA, and Diffie-Hellman cipher suites.
 There is no support for ECDSA suites yet.
-   -Certificate path validation works for certificates signed using RSA or DSA.
+* Certificate path validation works for certificates signed using RSA or DSA.
 As above, no support for ECDSA signature verification yet.
-   -Support for PEM-encoded certificate chains.
+* Support for PEM-encoded certificate chains.
-   -Support for most features of the TLS 1.2 spec such as
-    fragmentation and session renegotiation.
+* Support for most features of the TLS 1.2 spec such as fragmentation and session renegotiation.

 Major TODOs before alpha release:
-  -Finalizing work on hello extensions.
+* Finalizing work on hello extensions.
-  -Fuzzing.
+* Fuzzing.
-  -Speed/Memory optimizations.
+* Speed/Memory optimizations.

-Features that would be nice, but are not essential -Support for initializing with multiple certificates -ECDSA/ECDH/ECDHE support
+Features that would be nice, but are not essential
+* Support for initializing with multiple certificates
+* ECDSA/ECDH/ECDHE support
-  -Session resumption support
+* Session resumption support
-  -Support for post-RFC5246 cipher suites -rfc{4346,2246,6520}
+* Support for post-RFC5246 cipher suites
-  -pkcs#{7,12}
-  -DTLS
+* rfc{4346,2246,6520}
+* pkcs#{7,12}
+* DTLS
-  -Tools for the generation and management of public/private keys and certificates
+* Tools for the generation and management of public/private keys and certificates
-  -DANE
+* DANE

 CL-TLS does not offer gray streams, threading, sockets, event-loop, or compression functionality.
 This limits the code of CL-TLS to simply opening